 - 2 ounce spray bottle or roll on applicator

-Combine all of the ingredients in a small bottle and shake well to combine.
+Add all of the ingredients to a small bottle and shake well to combine.
 If the mixture isn’t fragrant enough for you, add more rosewater, or you can even add a few drops of geranium or ylang ylang essential oils.
 That’s the beauty of DIY—tailoring any recipe to suit you.

 Summer tip: keep the mister bottle in the fridge!
 This does two really important things—first, how good does a cold spray feel on a hot summer day?
 Amazing, right?
 Secondly, keeping this solution cold ensures that it’s fresher for longer—and at its most potent for your skin.

 Do you need a preservative or emulsifier in this recipe?

 Since oil and water don’t really mix, you might choose to use an emulsifier in this recipe.
 But it’s not totally necessary.
 Just give the serum a really good shake before applying and you should get a healthy dose of both oil and water in each application.

 As for a preservative, we just recommend making really small batches and using quickly.
 A 2-ounce bottle, like this recipe makes, can be used in 1-2 weeks, which should prevent molding.
 If you have anything leftover after a couple weeks, pour it out and make a new batch or use a preservative to keep your mixture fresh longer.

 Since it includes water, you’ll want to use it pretty quickly.
 I recommend storing your serum in the refrigerator and using within 3 months.
 If needed, make smaller batches so you can use it more quickly.